Course Number: MTH 251

 Grading options: A-F (default), P-NP, audit

-Includes limits, continuity, derivatives and applications of derivatives.
-Graphing calculator required.
-Prerequisites: MTH 112 and its prerequisite requirements.
+Includes limits, continuity, derivatives and applications.
+Graphing calculator required, TI-89 or other CAS calculator recommended.
+Prerequisites: MTH 112.
 Audit available.

 Outcome Assessment Strategies